baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 }
 ```

 It has been explained that neither array can be moved into the read-only, and therefore shared, data section if the file is linked into a DSO.
 The addresses of the strings pointed to by the elements are known only at runtime.
-Once the addresses are filled in, though, the elements of msgs2 must never be modified again since the array itself is defined as const.
-Therefore gcc stores the array msgs1 in the .data section while msgs2 is stored into a section called .data.rel.
-This .data.rel section is just like .data but the dynamic linker could take away write access after the relocations are done.
+Once the addresses are filled in, though, the elements of `msgs2` must never be modified again since the array itself is defined as `const`.
+Therefore gcc stores the array `msgs1` in the `.data` section while `msgs2` is stored into a section called `.data.rel`.
+This `.data.rel` section is just like `.data` but the dynamic linker could take away write access after the relocations are done.
 The previously described handling of the GOT is just a special case of exactly this feature.
-Adding as many const as possible together with the -z relro linker option therefore protects even program data.
-This might even catch bugs where code incorrectly modifies data declared as const.
+Adding as many `const` as possible together with the `-z relro` linker option therefore protects even program data.
+This might even catch bugs where code incorrectly modifies data declared as `const`.

 A completely different issue, but still worth mentioning in the context of security, are text relocations.
-Generating DSOs so that text relocations are necessary (see section [2)](#_bookmark33) means that the dynamic linker has to make memory pages, which are otherwise read-only, temporarily writable.
+Generating DSOs so that text relocations are necessary (see section [2](#_bookmark33)) means that the dynamic linker has to make memory pages, which are otherwise read-only, temporarily writable.
 The period in which the pages are writable is usually brief, only until all non-lazy relocations for the object are handled.
 But even this brief period could be exploited by an attacker.
 In a malicious attack code regions could be overwritten with code of the attacker’s choice and the program will execute the code blindly if it reaches those addresses.

 During the program startup period this is not possible since there is no other thread available which could perform the attack while the pages are writable.
-The same is not true if later, when the program already executes normal code and might have start threads, some DSOs are loaded dynamically with dlopen.
+The same is not true if later, when the program already executes normal code and might have start threads, some DSOs are loaded dynamically with `dlopen`.
 For this reason creating DSOs with text relocation means unnecessarily increasing the security problems of the system.

 Much more critical is that with Security Enhanced Linux (SELinux) text relocations become a big liability.
 By default, the SELinux extensions prevent making executable data pages writable.
 Since the kernel cannot distinguish between the dynamic linker doing this and the program or an attacker making the change, the abilities of the dynamic linker are also restricted.
 The only ways out are to grant the program permission to change the protection (and therefore give attackers the ability to do the same) or to remove text relocations from all DSOs and PIEs.
 The former option should only be used as a last resort.